DavidykZhao/DavidykZhao.github.io/aboutme.md

 <p class="about-text">
 <img class = "external-icon" src="/img/brain.svg" alt="image">
 <!--<span href="/img/function.png" class="about-icon"> </span>-->
 A Ph.D. candidate in behavioral science (Communication studies) with a dual M.S. in Statistics.
-I am working to be a data scientist or computational social scientist.
+I am looking for a job to be a data scientist or computational social scientist.
 </p>

 <p class="about-text">